Macros and Triggers

 Trigger safety features prevent runaway automation:

 - Debounce.
-Prevent rapid re-firing (configurable milliseconds).
+Prevent rapid re-firing (configurable seconds).

 - Delay + re-check.
 Wait, then verify the condition is still true before executing.